-The Federal Direct Stafford Loan MPN is the loan application for your Federal Direct Stafford Loan.
+The Federal Direct Student Loan MPN is the loan application for your Federal Direct Student Loan.
 It is valid for 10 years while you are enrolled as a student.
-Once you complete the Federal Direct Stafford Loan MPN, you will not need to sign another one to borrow in future years as long as you continue to borrow each year.
+Once you complete the Federal Direct Student Loan MPN, you will not need to sign another one to borrow in future years.
 Also see promissory note.

 The Federal Direct Parent PLUS Loan MPN is a parent's loan application for the Federal Direct Parent (PLUS) Loan.
 Once a parent completes the PLUS Loan MPN, he/she will not need to sign another one to borrow in future years as long as he/she continues to borrow each year.
 If a parent has two students attending college, a separate MPN is required for each student.
 Likewise, if a mother and father both borrow a Parent PLUS Loan for one student, a separate MPN is required for each borrower.

-The Federal Perkins Loan MPN the legally binding documents that is evidence of a borrower's indebtedness to a school.
+The Federal Perkins Loan MPN is the legally binding document of a borrower's indebtedness to a school.
 If awarded a Perkins or University Loan, you must complete an online MPN and entrance counseling session before loan finds are credited to your account.

 Parent ContributionAn estimate of the portion of your educational expenses that the federal government believes your parents can afford.
 It is based on their income, the number of parents earning income, assets, family size, the number of family members currently attending a university and other relevant factors.
 Students who qualify as independent are not expected to have a parent contribution.